 End of Life care can be a very rewarding career.
 First we recommend taking training by a reputable educational institution.

-The EOLDAC Board of Directors has reviewed many End of Life Doula programs, looking for the coverage of core competencies for Doula Work.
+The EOLDAC Board of Directors has reviewed over 20+ End of Life Doula programs, looking for the coverage of core competencies for Doula Work.
 The following factors are included in the consideration process: the role of a doula, scope of work, communication, family management, identifying priorities, vigilling, Advance Care Planning, and more.
 Here are the programs currently recommended by the End of Life Doula Association of Canada:

 Are you a nurse, doctor, or social worker, looking to upgrade your end of life care skills to enhance your career?
 The following are great resources: